Alexis Soyer: Crimea

 In 1855 reports of the conditions, described by the historian Roger Swift as "appalling privations", endured by British soldiers in the Crimean War were causing outrage in the press.
 Having read in The Times of what Cowen calls "the privations being suffered by the troops", who were "racked by disease and near-starvation", Soyer offered the government his services, at his own expense.
 The offer was accepted and he went out to Scutari and Constantinople, reforming the catering in the hospitals there.
 He then went with Florence Nightingale to Balaklava and Sevastopol and reorganised the provisioning of the field hospitals, in addition to undertaking the cooking for the Fourth Division of the army.

 Until this time, soldiers had a daily allowance of a pound of meat and a pound of bread a day, and were expected to carry and cook their own food.
 Ignorance led to undercooking and food poisoning on a large scale.
 Soyer decided that each regiment should have a trained cook, armed with a book of simple recipes which he put together for the purpose.
 He had brought with him a small team of cooks, whom he sent out to teach selected soldiers.
-The army adopted his arrangements permanently, giving rise to the appointment of regimental cooks and eventually, in 1941, the creation of the Army Catering Corps.
+The army adopted his arrangements permanently, giving rise to the appointment of regimental cooks and eventually, decades later, the creation of the Army Catering Corps.

 Before leaving London Soyer had devised field stoves, which he had sent out to him for use in camp kitchens.
 They were horse-drawn boilers that could cook whether the army was stationary or moving.
 They proved so efficient and economical that the army used them, with later modifications, for more than a century.
 Nightingale wrote of them, "Soyer's stoves will boil, stew, bake and steam, in short, do everything but grill, ensuring that variety in cooking which is proved essential to health".
 Soyer's contribution to the war effort brought him further fame in Britain.

 In May 1857 Soyer returned to London.
 He published A Culinary Campaign, recounting his experiences in the Crimea and his reform of army catering.
 He included a section of recipes for military or naval cooking, such as "Salt Meat for Fifty Men", "Salt Pork with Mashed Peas for One Hundred Men" and "Pot-au-Feu, Camp Fashion".
 In March 1858 he lectured at the United Service Institution on cooking for the army and navy.
 He was then asked to design new kitchens for the existing Wellington Barracks.